-Lintel Installation in Yorkshire
+Lintel Installation Yorkshire

 At The Yorkshire Lime Company, we have been repairing self-supporting brickwork and installing lintels in traditionally built homes for many years.
 We use hot lime mortar when undertaking any lintel repairs matching the colour and consistency of the original mortar.
 This means we can undertake repairs on listed buildings following the correct conservation methods.